Recipe Ideas

 • Savory Twist: Skip the cinnamon and sugar, and serve with crispy bacon and eggs for a savory option.

-• French Toast Bites: Cut the rolls into bite-sized pieces before cooking for fun, dippable snacks.
+• French Toast Bites: Cut the rolls into bite-sized pieces before cooking for fun, dippable Snacks.

 As Seen On: